 - 1. Authorization to Execute Purchase Orders.
 The Purchasing Agent shall be authorized to sign purchase orders. - 2.
 Development of and Adherence to Specifications.
 Purchases through bids and quotations procedures shall be based upon justification and specifications which are clear, definite, and certain as to character and quality and shall conform to standard specifications for the various classes of supplies, materials, parts, services, or equipment desired.
 Such specifications shall be conducive to securing the most economical price for the highest quality product which best meets the needs of the educational program.
 Specifications shall be as open as possible and it shall be made clear in the invitation to bid that use of a trade name does not give exclusive rights to that product.
 Preferential bidding shall not be permitted.
 The Superintendent or designee shall be responsible for soliciting the assistance of District staff members who use the products to prepare specifications and to evaluate bids. - 3.
 Requirements for Competitive Bids.
-Sealed bids shall be requested for any purchase of materials, equipment, or service above limits set by State Board of Education rules unless the item is purchased on the basis of an established state contract, through approved online procurement, under the provisions of sections 9 or 10 herein, or is otherwise exempted from bidding by Florida Statutes or State Board of Education rules.
-A particular item or group of similar items which is anticipated to exceed a collective legally permitted total during the fiscal year shall be subject to the bid requirements as described herein.

-4. Standard Bid Procedures

-- A. The Purchasing Agent shall maintain a list of all potential bidders by category of commodity or service and shall include the names of all persons or firms that requested placement on the list.
-The Purchasing Agent shall mail each request for bids to each person and firm on the list for that particular commodity and may mail the request for bids to other known persons or firms that are capable of providing the requested commodity. - a.
+Sealed bids shall be requested for any purchase of materials, equipment, or service in excess of the purchasing threshold provided in 287.017, F.S. for Category Two, unless the item is purchased on the basis of an established state contract, through approved online procurement, under the provisions of sections 9 or 10 herein, or is otherwise exempted from bidding by Florida Statutes or State Board of Education rules.
+A particular item or group of similar items which is anticipated to exceed a collective legally permitted total during the fiscal year shall be subject to the bid requirements as described herein. - 4.
+Standard Bid Procedures - A. The Purchasing Agent shall maintain a list of all potential bidders by category of commodity or service and shall include the names of all persons or firms that requested placement on the list.
+The Purchasing Agent shall mail each request for bids to each person and firm on the list for that particular commodity and may mail the request for bids to other known persons or firms that are capable of providing the requested commodity.

+- a.
 The Purchasing Agent may remove the name of any person or firm from the list upon failure to respond to three (3) consecutive requests for bids. - b.
 The Superintendent or designee may remove the name of any unqualified or unreliable person or firm from the list.
 Provided, however, the person or firm may apply to the Purchasing Agent for reinstatement to the vendor list after being removed for one (1) year. - c.
-Prior to issuance of a purchase order in excess of the threshold provided in 287.017, F.S. for Category Two, the vendor shall execute an affidavit, pursuant to Florida Statutes, certifying that neither the firm nor any of its principals have been convicted for a public entity crime and place on the convicted vendor list within the previous thirty-six (36) months. - B. Bid Receipt, Opening, and Tabulation
+Prior to issuance of a purchase order in excess of the threshold provided in 287.017, F.S. for Category Two, the vendor shall execute an affidavit, pursuant to Florida Statutes, certifying that neither the firm nor any of its principals have been convicted for a public entity crime and place on the convicted vendor list within the previous thirty-six (36) months. - d.
+Prohibit the acquisition of unnecessary or duplicative items.
+[2 CFR 100.318(d)/7 CFR 3016.36(b)(4)]. - e.
+The District shall take all affirmative steps to assure that minority businesses, women's business enterprises, and labor surplus area firms are used when possible in accordance with 2 C.F.R 200.321. - B. Bid Receipt, Opening, and Tabulation